-GEF support to countries rates well on indicators for meeting the Paris Declaration and outperforms bilateral and multilateral donors on alignment with national priorities.
+GEF support to countries rates well on indicators for meeting the Paris national priorities.

-10. Over the last decade, the international aid architecture has shifted its focus from donor-driven decision making to empowering recipient governments and other stakeholders such as civil society and the private sector to take ownership of development policies and aid programs and projects.
+Declaration and outperforms bilateral and multilateral donors on alignment with stakeholders such as civil society and the private sector to take ownership of development policies and aid programs and projects.
 This shift is embodied in the 2005 Paris Declaration on Aid Effectiveness and was subsequently reaffirmed by the Accra and Busan Forums in 2008 and 2011, respectively.
 The GEF compares well to international benchmarks promoted by the Paris Declaration.
 Given its unique mandate as a financial instrument for multilateral environmental agreements, the GEF has a strong legal basis for supporting countries in bringing their national priorities in line with global obligations.